-An approval application and terms and conditions can be downloaded here approval for supply of potable water through a metered standpipe application (PDF 133 KB).
+An approval application and terms and conditions can be downloaded here approval for supply of potable water through a metered standpipe application with terms and conditions (PDF 326 KB).

 After reading the terms and conditions for approval, complete the application form which is to be signed, dated and returned by email to email@example.com or fax your completed application to (07) 3412 3444.